exploitagency/PCB-Business-Card/README.md

 -----
 Click image below to view
 [![Video Demo](https://github.com/exploitagency/PCB-Business-Card/blob/master/Images/precleanup-showing-embossed-email-copper-layer.jpg)](https://youtu.be/Ss94M5kzOXM)
-Image is of the board before the cleanup process but it shows off the embosses copper email address well.
+Image is of the board before the cleanup process but it shows off the embossed copper email address well.

 Hardware License
 -----